werdnabae/transportation-peer-review-audit/README.md

 The script reads the dataset from the same directory and prints all tables and test results to stdout.

-## Citation

-If you use this dataset or code, please cite the paper:

-> [Author names withheld for blind review].
-Peer Review Governance in Transportation Research: A Field-Wide Audit of Review Models Across 108 Journals.
-Submitted to *Transport Reviews*, 2026.

 ## License

 This dataset is provided for research purposes.
 Please cite the paper if you use it in your work.